-Just two years later, Ida would die of a heart attack, thus bringing an end to our connection with the house on South Tremaine.
+Just three years later, Ida would die of a heart attack, thus bringing an end to our connection with the house on South Tremaine.

 The next family would raise six children there, and eventually would come Kes and her wonderful family, who have lived and thrived there for nearly 18 years.
 Their parties and celebrations are epic so I’m hoping to gatecrash one in the very near future!